hetul2531/learning_github/README.md

  for adding code on gitHub
-# to add -'git add'
+# to add -'git add .'
-# to commit -'git commit' " kai bi lakhi sakay"
+# to commit -'git commit -m ' " kai bi lakhi sakay"
 # to push -'git push origin main'